ewanld/getoptz.sh/README.md

 ## Features
 * Automatic generation of a help message (-h or --help option).
+* Options and arguments are mapped to Bash variables.
 * Supports short options (-o1) and long options (--option=1).
+* Options may be valued (-o1) or not (-o)
+* Supports setting multiple flags at once (e.g. '-xvf' is the same as '-x -v -f')
 * According to tradition, '--' signals the end of options.

 ## Examples